Bella Savitsky Abzug ("Bella!") was born in The Bronx, New

 youngest daughter Liz Abzug thoughtfully and very personally called to

 inform the S.V.A. of the sad news.
-The huge services for the one and only Bella!
+The huge services for the one

 were greatly held at the Riverside Memorial Chapel (more like a